Speakers for this year's conference included:

 Influenced by the changing needs of her elders, Janice was inspired to start Ageing Asia to drive and nurture opportunities and the development of innovation and solutions that address the evolving needs of the rising ageing population in the region.
 Having accumulated a vast experience from visiting over 300 residential and aged care homes from over 15 countries since starting her practice in 2009, Janice has been actively involved in consulting organisations seeking global best practices in housing, health and care models that can be translated for the Asian market.
 She has also been quoted regularly in the media, such as the BBC, on Asia Pacific business trends in ageing.
 Janice has also launched several industry initiatives, including, ASPIRE55 Singapore – Asia’s first virtual retirement village, a wellbeing community that offers a combination of social, health and care services, but enables members to continue living in their existing homes.

-Katherine is Group Marketing Director for Audley Group the UK’s largest developer and operator of luxury retirement villages.
-She joined Audley in 2011 and is responsible for Brand, Insight and Strategic Development across the Group and for both premium positioned Audley Villages and Mayfield Villages, the new mid-market product.
-Now with 19 villages and 10-fold revenue growth in the last 4 years Audley has significant plans for further expansion.
+Until recently Katherine was Group Marketing Director for Audley Group the UK’s largest developer and operator of luxury retirement villages.
+She joined Audley in 2011 responsible for Brand, Insight and Strategic Development across the Group and for both premium positioned Audley Villages and Mayfield Villages, the new mid-market product.
+Under her consultancy business, Yellow Heath, she is currently working with ARCO and Audley in the UK and bringing to market retirement living projects in Europe and South East Asia.
 With previous experience marketing to older people at BBC Worldwide and Reader’s Digest, Katherine is passionate about understanding this customer group, taking a consumer insight-led approach to delivering products, services and communications.
-This way of thinking is central to Audley’s vision and underpins its award-winning villages.
-Katherine has a background in brand management and consumer marketing within consumer goods, media and retailing sectors.
+Katherine has a background in brand management, consumer marketing and general management within consumer goods, media and retailing sectors.

 Deputy CEO and Director of Finance, St. Monica Trust